alphagov/govuk-design-system/src/patterns/confirmation-pages/index.md

 - starting a new application
 - what to do or who to contact if they have a problem with their application

-<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> You must also make sure not to prevent users from copying, saving or retrieving information found on the confirmation page.
-For example, users should be able to select and copy the text of a booking number.
-This is to comply with WCAG 2.2 success criterion [3.3.7 Redundant Entry](https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html).
+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Allow users to select and copy text within a confirmation page’s [panel component](https://design-system.service.gov.uk/components/panel/).
+For example, users should be able to select and copy a booking number.
+This relates to WCAG 2.2 success criterion [3.3.7 Redundant Entry](https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html).

+Consider offering an option for the user to copy information in the panel component area into their device’s clipboard if there’s information that the user is expected to:

+- save
+- remember
+- copy

 ## Research on this pattern